Crystal Palace vs Stoke City U23 - Match Centre - Crystal Palace F.C.

 miss

 Attempt missed.
-Will Goodwin (Stoke City PL2) right footed shot from outside the box is too high.
-Assisted by Ted Cargill.
+Kian Flanagan (Crystal Palace PL2) right footed shot from outside the box is close, but misses to the left.
+Assisted by Sam Woods.

-Tyrick Mitchell (Crystal Palace PL2) wins a free kick in the defensive half.

 66'